Argyll's Rising: Background

 Despite his father's role in the Covenanter government of 1638 to 1651, Archibald Campbell, 9th Earl of Argyll became a leading figure in Charles II's Scottish administration.
 However, by the 1670s his power in the West Highlands was seen as a threat to royal authority, as well as royal income.
-In 1679, a failed conventicle rebellion resulted in the fall of his political ally John Maitland, 1st Duke of Lauderdale.
-This left him vulnerable to attack, which was led by Lord Advocate Rosehaugh, chief prosecutor of the 1679 rebels.

-He was particularly mistrusted by James, who clumsily asked him to convert to Catholicism as a personal favour, which he refused.
-After objecting to inconsistencies in the 1681 Scottish Test Act, (Note: The Act was poorly written, and seemed to require office holders to confirm both Jesus and the reigning monarch were head of the kirk.) he was convicted of treason and sentenced to death, a charge widely regarded as driven by James's vindictiveness.
-Although Charles wanted to destroy Argyll's power base, he had little desire to see Argyll executed: Argyll escaped, or was allowed to escape from prison, and went into hiding in England.
-He eventually fled to the Dutch Republic after being accused of complicity in the 1683 Rye House Plot, an alleged attempt to assassinate both Charles and James.
+In 1679, a failed conventicle rebellion left him vulnerable to attack by Lord Advocate Rosehaugh, chief prosecutor of the 1679 rebels.
+As a result, his objections to the 1681 Test Act, (Note: The Act was poorly written, and seemed to require office holders to confirm both Jesus and the reigning monarch were head of the kirk.) he was convicted of treason and sentenced to death, a charge widely regarded as driven by James's vindictiveness.

+Charles allowed Argyll to escape, and he eventually reached the Dutch Republic after being accused of complicity in the 1683 Rye House Plot.
 Here he joined a group of English and Scottish political exiles, who were protected by James' daughter Mary and her husband William of Orange.
-United by little more than opposition to the current regime, they included Whigs opposed to James's succession, associates of Charles's illegitimate Protestant son Monmouth, and republican radicals.
+They included Whigs opposed to James's succession, supporters of Charles's illegitimate Protestant son Monmouth, and republican radicals.
 Among the most prominent were the moderate Whig Lord Melville, Sir Patrick Hume, who defended many of the 1679 rebels, Sir John Cochrane of Ochiltree, and former Cromwellian soldier Richard Rumbold, a leading member of the Rye House Plot.